mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/tutorials/bashrc/README.md

 <h2>Alias</h2>

+>  <em> Before the vast ocean, he sat, surrounded by *nix energy.
+He watched the waves unendingly splash the rocks, wearing them down finely.
+He saw that his hands too were worn from repetition. </em>

+>  <em> The energy pulsated about him.
+He realized that his karma expanded as he felt the words around him... </em>

+>  <em> ...alias... </em>

-After some experience with the shell, you might find yourself tiring of typing cumbersome things over and over.
-Bash can save you this pain.
+After some experience with the shell, you might find yourself tiring of typing cumbersome command strings over and over.
+Aliases will save you from this pain.
 In <code>.bashrc</code>, consider adding lines such as these:

     alias ll='ls -alF'                          # long-listing
     alias c='clear'                             # useful, common